 Considerations for Keeping or Selling Your House When Getting a Divorce

-When making the decision to keep or sell your house when getting a divorce,
+When making the decision to keep or sell your house when getting a divorce, consider the following:

 Why do you want to keep the house?